ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 The flow of our application looks like this:

-1. We are producing a message to the topic `example.topic_1` every second.
+1. A message is produced on topic `example.topic_1` every second.
-2. `struct_handler` handler is listening to `example.topic_1`.
-When a message is received, the UUID is printed and a new message is produced to `example.topic_2`.
+2. `struct_handler` handler listens on `example.topic_1`.
+When a message is received, the UUID is printed and a new message is produced on `example.topic_2`.
-3. `print_events_topic_1` handler is listening to `example.topic_1` and printing message UUID, payload and metadata.
-Correlation ID should be the same as in message in `example.topic_1`.
+3. `print_events_topic_1` handler listens on `example.topic_1` and prints message UUID, payload and metadata.
+Correlation ID should be the same as in the message on `example.topic_1`.
-4. `print_events_topic_2` handler is listening to `example.topic_2` and printing message UUID, payload and metadata.
-Correlation ID should be the same as in message in `example.topic_2`.
+4. `print_events_topic_2` handler listens on `example.topic_2` and prints message UUID, payload and metadata.
+Correlation ID should be the same as in the message on `example.topic_2`.

 #### Router configuration

-For the beginning, we should start with the configuration of the router.
-We will configure which plugins and middlewares we want to use.
+Start with configuring the router, adding plugins and middlewares.

-We also will set up handlers which this router will support.
-Every handler will independently handle the messages.
+Then set up handlers that the router will use.
+Each handler will independently handle messages.

 {{% render-md %}}
 {{% load-snippet-partial file="content/docs/getting-started/router/main.go" first_line_contains="package" last_line_contains="router.Run(ctx)" padding_after="4" %}}